 - Screech Owl

 Large Animal Drive

-American Bison, American Elk, Mountain Goats, Timber Wolves & White-Tailed Deer
+American Bison, American Elk, Mountain Goat, Timber Wolves & White-Tailed Deer

 Zoo Sensory Gardens